VanujaDesilva/AI-Art-Generator-PRO-/README.md

 - Download your masterpiece instantly 💾
 - Clean, futuristic **next-gen dark UI** (with Orbitron font & neon glowing buttons)

-> This is an AI demo project built with ❤️ to showcase real-world AI + product design skills.
+> This is an AI demo project built with passion to showcase real-world AI + product design skills.

 ---